kiraware/pycodecov/docs/how-to-guides.md

 poetry install
 ```

 And done!
-You can contribute directly by getting your hands wet.
+You can make your changes and test thoroughly.
+Then push your branch to your fork and submit a pull request.

+!!! tip
     If you have installed [poethepoet](https://poethepoet.natn.io/index.html)
-globally, then you can use the command below only with `poe lint`,
+    globally, then you can use the command below only with
-`poe format`, etc instead of `poetry run poe lint`,
+    `poe lint`, `poe format`, etc instead of `poetry run poe lint`,
     `poetry run poe format`, etc.

 ### Linting